kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

   workload APIs.
   - This will be addressed in a KEP spawned from a discussion in [API Design for WAS Controller Integration](https://docs.google.com/document/d/1VG7Zto9JYuPG4Anb01WMRryJlfV6met0jgob3T2NjZ4/edit?usp=sharing).
-- Add support for associating ResourceClaims with instances of the new API.
+- Add support for associating `ResourceClaims` with instances of the new API.
-  - We will continue supporting sharing ResourceClaims among Pods within an individual `PodGroup`, however.
+  - We will continue supporting sharing `ResourceClaims` among Pods within an individual `PodGroup`, however.
+- Guarantee an optimal result of multi-level scheduling algorithms.
+  - Bin packing is inherently an NP-hard problem and it becomes even more complex for multi-level structures.
+While we aim to design efficient heuristics, guaranteeing an optimal placement is out of scope.

 ## Proposal